Innocent1137/-Palmora-Group-HR-Analysis-/README.md

 ## 💡 Future Enhancements

-- Add Year-over-Year bonus trend analysis
+- Integrate time-based data for trend analysis.
-- Incorporate attendance or performance weight
+   - Include job roles or seniority levels for a deeper look into compensation structure.
-- Automate compliance flag for salaries below threshold
+   - Develop automated flags for regulatory compliance and pay equity violations.
 ---

 ## 🛠 Tools